This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Is your older dog suddenly disoriented, unbalanced, and confused?

-A good friend of mine gave me a call today to wish me happy birthday.
-While catching up he told me about his thirteen year old German Shepherd.
+A good friend of mine gave me a call today to wish me a happy birthday.
+While catching up he told me about his thirteen-year-old German Shepherd.

 What is Canine Vestibular Disease?

-Can My Dog be Misdiagnosed?
+Can My Dog Be Misdiagnosed?

 The ears should be thoroughly examined because the same symptoms can result from a severe ear mite infection.
 Also certain types of antibiotics such as streptomycin and gentomicin can cause vestibular syndrome.

-Because of the sudden nature of this disease it can often be misdiagnosed as a stroke.
+Because of the sudden nature of this disease, it can often be misdiagnosed as a stroke.

 What Should I do?

 Try and keep your dogs feet firmly on the ground and eyes facing the horizon to help the dog gain his/her orientation.
 This disease is not fatal and recovery just requires patience and tender loving care.

-Story about our Lab Border Collie Mix
+A story about our Lab Border Collie Mix

 Back to my story…fortunately for my friend his dog received the proper diagnosis.
 After rushing back from Hawaii they noticed their dog’s head was cocked to the side, but after two weeks he was back to normal.

 If so, your dog may have Canine Vestibular Disease.
 Perhaps your dog is sick with other symptoms…if your dog is gagging and coughing then take a look at my article My Dog’s Got Kennel Cough…Now What?

-My third dog is 1 years old and is in guide dog training (actually he’s technically not my dog he belongs to the guide dog school).
+My third dog is 1 year old and is in guide dog training (actually he’s technically not my dog he belongs to the guide dog school).

 Parts of this information were summarized from http://www.peoriahs.org/vestibular.html

-Disclaimer: I am not a veterinarian and would advise that anytime you notice symptoms in your dogs health you should take him to your local veterinarian for treatment.
+Disclaimer: I am not a veterinarian and would advise that anytime you notice symptoms in your dog’s health you should take him to your local veterinarian for treatment.